MrUrq/SurrogateModelOptim.jl/docs/src/options.md

 RBF interpolant to handle cases with noise.
 The best performance is had when the smallest amount of smoothing is applied while being large enough to hinder high frequency oscillations in the resulting interpolant.
-If the input is noisy, set `smooth` to `:single` and the amount of smoothing applied is automatically optimised.
-The amount of smoothing is bound between 0 and `max_smooth` when optimised automatically.
-It can also be set to a fixed value with the option `smooth = :single_user` where the value is supplied with `smooth_user` option.
+If the input is noisy, set `smooth` to `:single` and the amount of smoothing applied is automatically optimized.
+The amount of smoothing is bound between 0 and `max_smooth` when optimized automatically.
+It can also be set to a fixed value with the option `smooth = :single_user` where the value is supplied with the `smooth_user` option.

 ## Kernel options
-`variable_kernel_width` is by default `true` meaning that the RBF kernel and the width of each kernel is optimised individually for each sampled point.
-This does increase the degree of freedom which can lead to overfitting when the number of sample points is small.
-The performance when using `variable_kernel_width = true` is often smaller initially but can converged the problem to lower values.
-Recommendation is to leave the option `true` at all times.
+`variable_kernel_width` is by default `true` meaning that the RBF kernel and the width of each kernel is optimized individually for each sampled point.
+This does increase the degrees of freedom which can lead to overfitting when the number of sample points is small.
+The performance when using `variable_kernel_width = true` can suffer initially when the number of samples is small but the overall convergence tends to be better.
+The recommendation is to leave the option `true` at all times.
+It can be worth experimenting with adding a few samples where `variable_kernel_width = false` early in the optimization to increase the convergence speed.

 Radial Basis Function interpolation is as the name suggests, radial in space.
 This can create problems when vastly differing input to output dimensions are used such as in the